-Separated from the French Quarter by Rampart Street, all you have to do is look for the arch of Louis Armstrong Park on Rampart Street, and you'll know that you've found the Tremé.
+Just beyond the French Quarter, all you have to do is look for the arch of Louis Armstrong Park on Rampart Street to know that you've found the Tremé.
 The 32-acre Armstrong Park is the neighborhood's dominant landmark.
 Within its gates you'll find the legendary Congo Square where the enslaved, free people of color, Europeans and Americans gathered throughout the 18th and 19th century on Sundays to drum, dance and trade.
 Here, African dance, rhythms and drum beats survived despite oppression and contributed to the first forms of jazz music and modern American dance.

 Armstrong Park is also home to the Mahalia Jackson Theater of the Performing Arts which hosts the Louisiana Philharmonic, New Orleans Opera Association, dance performances and Broadway Across America productions.
 The 2,100-seat theater offers a wide-range of entertainment, so make sure to check out their calendar whenever you're in town!

-The neighborhood is also home to St. Louis Cemetery #1.
-Created in 1789, the cemetery is located at Basin Street and St. Louis Street and is one of New Orleans' most famous "cities of the dead."
+The neighborhood is also home to St. Louis Cemetery No. 1.
+Founded in 1789, the cemetery is located at Basin and St. Louis Streets and is one of New Orleans' most famous "cities of the dead."
 St. Louis No. 1 was immortalized in the film Easy Rider and is the final resting place of civil rights activist Homer Plessy and New Orleans' most famous Voodoo Queen, Marie Laveau.